djsavvy/CEP-Data-Consolidation-Project/Project_Log.md

 	+ Read through several of the docs pages
 	+ Watched the introduction video, completed the online quiz and survey (done with necessary steps)
 		* [Located here](https://www.rc.fas.harvard.edu/training/introduction-to-odyssey-online/)
+	+ Practiced using SCP to transfer files from Odyssey to my local machine
 	+ Still need to familiarize myself more with file structure of the Work Units -- going to wait until next week to do that since Odyssey will go down for maintenance tonight through the next 3 days
 - Did some general customization/installation on the Mac that has been assigned to me for the summer
 	+ installed Sublime Text, Chrome